Oumaymabamoh/Sql_Data_Mart/README.md

 - **PostgreSQL Database:** This system relies on a PostgreSQL database for data storage and retrieval.
 You must have PostgreSQL installed on your system.
 You can download and install PostgreSQL from the [here](https://www.postgresql.org/download/).

-- **pgAdmin (Optional):** While not mandatory, using a tool like pgAdmin can greatly simplify database management tasks.
+- **pgAdmin:** While not mandatory, using a tool like pgAdmin can greatly simplify database management tasks.
 You can download pgAdmin from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).

 Once you have these prerequisites in place, you can proceed with setting up and using the Data Mart as described in the [Setup Instructions](#setup) section.